 Title IX guarantees "equal opportunity" to educational programs and activities at federally funded colleges and universities and, as construed, applies to admissions, treatment of students, and employment.
 Congress enacted Title IX to prevent federal resources from being used to fund discriminatory practices at colleges and universities and protect students - or those applying for admission - from being discriminated against.
 See, Cannon v.
 University of Chicago, 441 U.S. 677, 704 (1979).
 Title IX applied to the creation and implementation of college and university administration policies.
 It did not apply to students.

-The "Dear Colleague Letter," of Russlyn Ali, Assistant Secretary for Civil Rights, U.S. Dept. of Education, dated April 4, 2011, radically transformed Title IX from legislation banning administrative discriminatory practices to legislation requiring colleges and universities to prosecute students for any act of "sexual violence," "physical sexual acts perpetrated against a person's will," including rape, sexual assault, sexual battery, and sexual coercion, failure to obtain knowing and voluntary consent prior to sexual relations, and harassment.
+The "Dear Colleague Letter," of Russlyn Ali, Assistant Secretary for Civil Rights, U.S. Dept. of Education, dated April 4, 2011, radically transformed Title IX from legislation banning administrative discriminatory practices to legislation requiring colleges and universities to prosecute students for any act of "sexual violence," "physical sexual acts perpetrated against a person's will," including rape, sexual assault, sexual battery, and sexual coercion, failure to obtain knowledge and voluntary consent prior to sexual relations, and harassment.
 Without a congressional mandate or authorization or any regulatory-type framework, Ms. Ali notified colleges and universities that they were required to "take immediate and effective steps to end sexual harassment and sexual violence" by "designating an employee to coordinate Title IX compliance, and adopting and publishing grievance procedures," and implementing "education and training programs."

 In their rush to comply with the "Dear Colleague Letter," colleges and universities have devised half-baked, unfair, and unreliable procedural protocols to adjudicate sexual misconduct allegations.
 That the accused students, the very individuals they are entrusted to educate and protect, are academically and summarily executed under these protocols is, unfortunately, of small consequence to these administrations.
 Showcasing their fashionable "get tough" approach to allegations of sexual assault trumps all other considerations.

-An accused student may be procedurally disadvantaged, but he can mount effective defense if he is smart, strategic, and refuses to be bullied.
-While colleges and universities often demand that the accused student submit to a pre-hearing interrogation by the appointed Title IX investigator, no student is actually required to participate in the investigation, provide a pre-hearing statement, or answer any questions.
+An accused student may be procedurally disadvantaged, but he can mount an effective defense if he is smart, strategic, and refuses to be bullied.
+While colleges and universities often demand that the accused student submits to a pre-hearing interrogation by the appointed Title IX investigator, no student is actually required to participate in the investigation, provide a pre-hearing statement, or answer any questions.
 Most colleges and universities allow a student to submit a formal response to the allegations.
 A student can a use well-crafted, tactical response to attack the allegations and detail his defense.

 The accused student is, of course, permitted to testify at the disciplinary hearing.
 If the college or university protocol requires the destruction of the video/audio recordings following the adjudication of the charges, it may be worthwhile for the student to testify in his own defense - if he is capable of withstanding the pressure and adequately prepared.
 We are very good at preparing students to testify.